dialoguemd/covid-19/src/regions/ca/info/common/prevent-infection.md

 ## 👨‍👩‍👧 Reducing your risk of infection or spreading infection to others

+### Preventing coronavirus

+At this time, there is no vaccine for COVID-19 or any natural health products that are authorized to protect against it.

+##### If you have travelled outside of Canada

+Federal and provincial public health leaders have recommended that all travellers from outside of Canada self-isolate for 14 days.
+These efforts will contribute to slow the introduction and spread of COVID-19 in Canada.

+##### If you have COVID-19, reduce contact with others

+If you are sick, the following steps will help to reduce contact with others:

+- stay at home and self-isolate (unless directed to seek medical care)
+  - if you must leave your home, wear a mask or cover your mouth and nose with tissues, and maintain a 2-metre distance from others
+- avoid individuals in hospitals and long-term care centres, especially older adults and those with chronic conditions or compromised immune systems
+- avoid having visitors to your home
+- cover your mouth and nose with your arm when coughing and sneezing
+- have supplies delivered to your home instead of running errands
+  - supplies should be dropped off outside to ensure a 2-metre distance

+### Hygiene

 Proper hygiene can help reduce the risk of infection or spreading infection to others:

 - wash your hands often with soap and water for at least 20 seconds, especially after using the washroom and when preparing food